Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 2. Defining a Pin Map and Device Set
 3. Initializing the Abstract-Physical association
 4. Initializing Devices
-5. Establishing Behavior (This can be done by hand or in the conetext of HAMR)
+5. Establishing Behavior (This can be done by hand or in the context of HAMR)

-To desicribe how to use SESI without HAMR, we will look at a basic stepper motor program.
+To describe how to use SESI without HAMR, we will look at a basic stepper motor program.

 ### Defining Pins

-First, you define all the abract pins that will be used by the abract devices.
+First, you define all the abstract pins that will be used by the abstract devices.

 ```
 val SMn1: Pin = Pin("n1", PinMode.OUTPUT)